alexlee39/cse15l-lab-reports/lab-report-2-week-4.md

 In this screen shot, the test file outputs a link after running it through our Markdown-parse file despite it being in the incorrect markdown format for a link.
 ![Screenshot](/screenshots/1sterror.png)

 As mentioned earlier, the symptom we saw is that our code collected links that weren't even in the proper markdown format for a link.
-We saw...
+We added this test file that had an incorrect link but also a correct link.

 ![SS](/screenshots/errorBug2p1.png)

-Which should only print an array with one link because there is only one link with a proper link format for markdown.
+This should only print an array with one link because there is only one link with the correct format in markdown.
 However, we ended up seeing...

 ![SS](/screenshots/errorBug2p2.png)